Segeomjeong Pavilion

 Hongjecheon Stream, a tributary of the Hangang River

 Segeomjeong was well maintained from the 18th century into the early 20th century.
-By the 1930s, during the occupation of Korea by Japan, the area including the pavilion fell into despair.
+By the 1930s, during Japan’s occupation of Korea, the area, including the pavilion, had fallen into despair.

-For the next 30 years, other than the two original stone fountains, all traces of the pavilion were forgotten.
+All traces of the pavilion were forgotten for the next 30 years, other than the two original stone fountains.

 Colorful underside of the roof, Segeomjeong Pavilion, Seoul, Korea